 - 2 tablespoons chopped pickles (OPTIONAL)

-- 1 teaspoon dried dill (or 1 tbsp fresh) * Use fresh if you can
+- 1 teaspoon dried dill (or 1 tablespoon fresh) * Use fresh if you can

 - 1-2 tablespoons finely chopped parsley